thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 ~~~~
 {: #join-mapping title="RATS Architecture for the Join Protocol"}

 The Join Protocol is essentially an enrollment protocol that consumes Evidence from the Attester (therefore the mapping to the Verifier role).
-Appraisal Policies for Evidence specifically dedicated to that appraisal procedure are used to decide whether to issue a DAA credential to an Attester or not.
+Corresponding Appraisal Policies for Evidence specific to the Join Protocol are used to produce Attestation Results to decide whether to issue a DAA credential to an Attester or not (therefore the mapping to the Relying Party role).

 In the DAA-Signing Protocol, the RATS role Endorser is then taken on by the DAA Issuer protocol entity.
 The mapping is illustrated in Figure {{sign-mapping}}.